Central Limit Theorems for Transition Probabilities of Controlled Markov Chains: Notations, Background and Assumptions

 \end{proposition} The proof of this proposition can be found in Appendix~\ref{sec:proof-count-lower-bound}.

 \paragraph{Mixing Coefficients.} Following \cite{kontorovich_concentration_2008}, we define the weak and uniform mixing coefficients to quantify temporal dependence in the paired process of states and actions.
-Intuitively, these coefficients measure how much the future of the process can change if we alter the state–action pair at a past time.
-A bounded cumulative dependence ensures that long-term correlations decay sufficiently fast, which is essential for concentration inequalities and CLTs.
+Intuitively, these coefficients measure how much the future of the process can change if we alter the state–action pair at a single point of the past.